hexarad/optirad-docs/_docs/admin-invite-email.md

 ---
 layout: post
 title: Your invitation email
 date: 2023-04-17
 ---
-If you received an email from Opitrad inviting you to the system and you are expecting this email, welcome, otherwise, consult your manager.
+If you received an email from Opitrad inviting you to the system and you are expecting this email, **welcome**, otherwise, consult your manager.

 You have been sent an link which you can follow to https://optirad.hexarad.com/ domain where you set your password.